 Become a partner.

-Hypothesis is a mission-focused nonprofit supported by like-minded partner organizations like you.
-We are here for the long haul and cannot be bought by your competition, or anyone else who wants to shut it down.
+Hypothesis is a mission-focused organization supported by like-minded partners like you.
+We are here for the long haul and our open-source codebase cannot be bought by your competition, or anyone else who wants to shut it down.

 A shared roadmap.

 Our partners decide our roadmap and in many cases also fund new development, contributed back as open-source improvements to our shared codebase.
 As an example, NYU Press approached us to suggest that we work with the ReadiumJS core team to bring annotation to ebooks.
 That work will finish Summer 2017, after which it will be available for anyone to reuse for their own purposes.